braidn/Knowledge-Repo/ReasonML.md

   * also often called 'initialization' where a new version of something is created (OO baby!)
 * To pass these around we use the `open` keyword followed by the module namespace.
   * This pulls all values from the module into the current scope (where `open`) was invoked.
+  * this can also be done using: `School.(SomethingInSchool => "Scopeing achieved!");`
+  * this is often times called 'local opening' and is often times the safest way of opening a module.
 * Sometimes you want to pull modules in locally to avoid name clashes.
   * ex: `let () = Log.(make() |> someLogFn("Hellow"))`
 * Sometimes these are encapsulated in an immediate invoking unit: